What is Frontal Fibrosing Alopecia?

 In 1994, Professor Steven Kossard, a clinical dermatologist, first described frontal and temporal hair loss (with scarring) as Frontal Fibrosing Alopecia.
 It is identified by band-like hair loss that can also affect eyebrows and other facial hair, which is medically known as Cicatricial Alopecia.

 This form of hair loss is slowly progressive, which sees the whole hairline gradually recede.
 This is different from male pattern baldness because with Frontal Fibrosing Alopecia the hairline recedes in a linear pattern.
 Whereas, in pattern hair loss, the hairline recedes in an “M” shape.

 - How Do You Treat Frontal Fibrosing Alopecia?

 What Causes Frontal Fibrosing Alopecia?

-Hormones, genetics and autoimmune diseases are all mentioned as causes of Frontal Fibrosing Alopecia, however, the cause is not yet fully understood.
+Hormones, genetics and autoimmune diseases are all mentioned as causes of Frontal Fibrosing Alopecia (FFA), however, the cause is not yet fully understood.
 In most cases 1 of these factors is diagnosed as the cause, however, a combination of the 3 is also possible for this type of alopecia.

 Studies have suggested that mainly post-menopausal women get FFA which has been the main indicator for it being hormonal based, although incidence is said to be increasing globally in all demographics.
 The lack of oestrogen or a hormonal shift has therefore been thought to be a cause of Frontal Fibrosing Alopecia.
 However, it’s frequently reported in both men and women with autoimmune diseases.
 Autoimmune diseases include rheumatoid arthritis, thyroid disease and lupus.